Siman73000/OOP_Assignment3.25.25/README.md

 The calc.py file details a class with methods used to calculate two numbers in four simple algebraic ways; addition, multiplication, and division.

-Below is the submission of this assignment that passes all requirements regarding the instructions.
+Below is the submission of this assignment that passes all requirements according to the instructions.

 ## Submission